The Penguins of Madagascar: Awards and nominations

+In other media

+Film

+A spin-off film featuring the penguins had been in the works since 2005, when the first film had been released, with a release date planned for 2009.
+In March 2011, DreamWorks announced that the four penguin characters would be given their own feature film, to be directed by Simon J. Smith (the co-director of Bee Movie), produced by Lara Breay and written by Alan J. Schoolcraft and Brent Simons (the writers of Megamind).
+In July 2012, at Comic-Con, it was announced that the film, tentatively titled The Penguins of Madagascar, would be released in 2015.
+Robert Schooley, one of the producers of the show, said that the film will be unrelated to the TV show of the same name, but he did say that could always change.
+In September 2012, DreamWorks Animation and 20th Century Fox, which became the studio's then-new distributor after the end of their distribution deal with Nickelodeon's sister studio Paramount Pictures, announced the release date for March 27, 2015, and a new pair of writers, Michael Colton and John Aboud.
+In August 2013, it was reported that Benedict Cumberbatch would voice Agent Classified from the North Wind and John Malkovich voiced the film's charming villain, Dr. Octavius Brine/Dave.
+On May 20, 2014, the film's release date was moved up to November 26, 2014, switching places with DreamWorks Animation's other film Home.

+The film received mixed reviews from critics and audiences, and despite grossing $374 million worldwide on a $132 million budget, underperformed at the box office, causing DreamWorks to take a $57.1 million write-down on behalf of the film, along with another DreamWorks Animation film released earlier that year, Mr. Peabody & Sherman.

 Toys

-DreamWorks licensed a number of manufacturers to create products for the show, including Hooga Loo Toys, which had a successful run creating a line of plush toys associated with the second Madagascar movie.
+DreamWorks licensed a number of manufacturers to create products for the show, including Hooga Loo Toys, which had a successful run creating a line of plush toys associated with the second Madagascar film.
 Based on its success, Hooga Loo was granted a license to create an entirely new toy line for the new series.
 Hooga Loo recruited the creative development team, Pangea Corporation, the company who assisted Playmates Toys in the development of the very successful Teenage Mutant Ninja Turtles, to work systemically with DreamWorks and develop toys inspired by the series.
 The toy line included a full range of plush characters, as well as collectible figures and wacky vehicles.
 Fast food restaurants courted DreamWorks to glean the rights for a QSR deal, which finally materialized in late 2009.
-McDonald's had produced a line of toys based on the second film.
-This relationship forged a new deal with McDonald's.
+McDonald's had produced a line of toys based on the second film; this relationship forged a new deal with them.

 Licensed merchandise based on the show began debuting in January 2010.
-In February 2010, McDonald's began their "Mission: Play" Happy Meal toy campaign, which featured eight toys based on the penguins in the series.
+In the following month, McDonald's began their "Mission: Play" Happy Meal toy campaign, which featured eight toys based on the penguins in the series.